 Just like any CG tool, rendering on a farm isn't a magic button that will get you the results you want in a single click.
 While indispensable for client work, render farms can also leave you with unusable frames and a burning hole in your wallet if you don't take some necessary precautions.
 The better you know a tool, the more you gain from using it.

 This guide will help you avoid making rookie mistakes, and get familiar with the tool, so that you can use cloud farms efficiently and make the most of your time and money spent on rendering.

 Every render farm service should give information about their pricing as a price per hour of rendering on one node, Ghz hour, or some other measurable unit of node usage.
 This information is good to have when trying to get a general idea of the cost, but will only ever be an approximation at best and won’t tell you what the precise cost of rendering a specific project would be.

 This is why many render farms offer cost calculators.
-A cost calculator is a tool that helps you get a scene cost estimate before making any commitment to the service.
+We here at GarageFarm.NET have our own tool that calculates render farm costs to help you get a scene cost estimate before making any commitment to the service.

 Render farms cannot predict how much a project will cost you just based on the animation’s length, the number of frames or output resolution.
 It’s technically impossible.
 That’s where cost calculators come in.

 The way they work varies from render farm to render farm, but is generally quite easy to follow.
 Cost calculators generate an estimate of the cost of rendering of a project by comparing speed benchmarks of a farm’s processing power against yours.
 They multiply this ratio (farm speed vs. your speed) by the average time of rendering one frame on your computer, the number of frames, and finally by the rendering cost per time unit.
 Let’s take a look at some examples.

 The example above shows a calculation of the total rendering time of a scene on a farm.
 The cost of rendering such a scene is based on the resulting total time, and multiplied by a cost rate.